riceissa/issarice.com/wiki/advice for young people.md

 wife+kids, everything is much harder, and i still haven't figured this one out. check back in a few more years! :')

+From June 2021:

+I think cucking is fine if it's for:
+- short-term for building up some financial buffer
+- immigration status, if the country you work in is meaningfully better than your original country for your goals
+- practice for being functional
+- people who actually don't have ambition and just want a decent life without planning too much
+- people for whom the money/status is actually a terminal goal

+everything else is kind of meh or actively repulsive to me

 # Finding content online

 One useful skill to have is identifying useful content online (something that